stugit/semver-action/README.md

 # semver-action

 This action finds the most recent semver tag, and bumps it up depending on the tag #major, #minor, or #patch in the merge comment.
-Without the tag it will bump up just the patch number.
+Without the tag it will bump up the minor number.

 ## Inputs